-Over the past months, we have been fortunate to have received so much good will, generosity and kind support from so many neighbors and community friends.
-Your help is affirming to us that you value our Mission and the quality and service of our food and baked goods.
-Without the contributions you and so many of your friends have made, Reality Kitchen Nonprofit would not have been able to reopen our doors and continue operations.
+Despite the increasing rise and impacts of the Delta Varient, Reality Kitchen, along with so many other food service businesses across our community, we have continued to be fortunate to have received so much good will, generosity and kind support from so many neighbors and community friends.
+Your help is affirming to us that you value our Mission.
+Without the contributions you and so many of your friends have made, Reality Kitchen Nonprofit would not be able to reopen our doors and continue operations, so please consider making a contribution of financial support today.
 For that, and so much more, we are very grateful and thank you, so much !
-Every Wednesday, Thursday and Friday from 10 am until 3 pm you can get your bread and pastries and other baked goodies, as well as our food menu.

 We will continue to do our best to help those who need it the most.